 In the alpha-phase you can check out for example the rulebook template and pre-standards for data sharing, as well as a well-being app demo set up according to IHAN requirement specifications which offers a great example of a fair data economy service.
-By the end of 2020, developers will be able to log into the development environment, to test building those real fair data economy services with previously tested components and to provide their own data sets for others to use.
+In spring 2021, developers will be able to log into the development environment, to test building those real fair data economy services with previously tested components and to provide their own data sets for others to use.

 You can join the community by ordering our newsletter.If you have a ready-to-go business pilot focusing on the exchange and reuse of data, you can contact us at email@example.com for details.
 By default, we offer the testbed and technical support free of charge.
 We will not be funding any new pilots at this time.

-For the final and full version, we will arrange a launch event later this year.
+For the final and full version, we will arrange a launch event in spring 2021.
 Check out the current release of ihan.fi and stay tuned for the next developments.
 More info on the project page.

 As the standards, architectures and concepts are built for the future Web, the testbed is also built for the global community.
 We welcome any nationality, company, individual and organisation to use the testbed as long as you adhere to the testbed rulebook defined by the community.
 Global standardisation relies on separating the linguistic semantics from the real-world context.
 The data product is a meta wrapper that describes the context of an IP payload in terms that both humans and machines can understand.
 Part of those standard attributes are the language the product is made available in.
 This allows, for example, to create a energy certificate of a building in any language.